nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

 </table>

 Fixed value of <code>unknown</code>.
-Referrals entered in error must not be included.
+Referrals 'entered in error' must not be included.

 ### intent